-NOTE 17.
+NOTE 19.
 SUBSEQUENT EVENTS.

-The District has evaluated subsequent events through October 6, 2017 the date that the financial statements were available to be issued.
-The following subsequent event has been identified:
+The District has evaluated subsequent events through October 9, 2018 the date that the financial statements were available to be issued.
+No significant subsequent events have been identified that would require adjustment of or disclosure in the accompanying financial statements.